EXPLAINER: Raffle drum will set final 12 Rittenhouse jurors

 KENOSHA, Wis.
-(AP) — The judge in Kyle Rittenhouse’s murder trial will use a raffle drum that sat in the courtroom throughout the two-week trial to select the names of alternate jurors who were dismissed from the pool of 18 to get to the final 12 who will decide the case.
+(AP) — The judge in Kyle Rittenhouse’s murder trial will use a raffle drum that sat in the courtroom throughout the two-week trial to select jurors who will be dismissed from the pool of 18 to get to the final 12 who will decide the case.

-Schroeder told jurors last week that he would select as many names as necessary from the tumbler Tuesday to go from 18 down to 12.
+Schroeder told jurors last week that he would select as many people as necessary from the raffle drum Tuesday to get down to 12.
 The pool had started at 20, but one juror was dismissed for health reasons and another was let go after he told a joke related to the case to a bailiff.

-The jury was to begin deliberations on Tuesday after closing arguments consumed the full day Monday.
+The jury was to begin deliberations on Tuesday after closing arguments consumed the day Monday.

 Rittenhouse faces a myriad of charges after he killed two protesters and injured a third on the streets of Kenosha last summer.
 The protests were spurred by the police shooting of Jacob Blake, a Black man.